cheifcyber/griftapi/README.md

 To start the Docker container, run the following command:

-`docker run -p 5000:5000 -d griftapi`

-This command maps port 5000 of the host to port 5000 of the container and runs the container in detached mode.
+`chmod +x start.sh && ./start.sh`

 Visit `https://grift.vuln.dad` in your web browser to access the application.
+Or query the api with the curl commands below

 ## API Endpoints